May 31, 2016

 Each concentration offers its own array of possibilities.

-Students who pursue a concentration in addictions will gain an understanding of how habits can evolve into addiction and how the cycle can be ended.
+Students who pursue a concentration in addictions gain an understanding of how habits can evolve into addiction and how the cycle can be ended.
 You'll also the examine the moral and ethical issues tied to these problems, and how they can affect families, communities and society at large.
 The fields beyond graduation include work as a court liaison, victims' advocate or treatment specialist.

 Although the addiction concentration itself does not lead to licensure or certification, the coursework may help you earn some of the hours required to work toward your goal.

-A concentration in child and adolescent development will bolster your understanding and knowledge about how kids grow and develop, beginning at birth and continuing through adolescence.
+A concentration in child and adolescent development can bolster your understanding and knowledge about how kids grow and develop, beginning at birth and continuing through adolescence.
 Life after your degree could put you to work in schools, clinics or hospitals.

-Students who pursue forensic psychology will gain insights about crime from a psychological perspective.
+Students who pursue forensic psychology can gain insights about crime from a psychological perspective.
 You'll delve into topics like strategies for interviewing witnesses, expert testimony and factors influencing the credibility of witnesses, victims and offenders.
 Graduates can take the skills learned in the study of the motives and patterns in criminal behavior, criminal profiling and eyewitness memory into successful careers in law enforcement, correctional facilities or working as a part of the judicial system.

 A bachelor's degree in psychology with a mental health concentration builds the foundation of concepts and principles of therapy and assessment.
 You'll prepare to pursue a graduate degree in clinical psychology and counseling, or be primed for work in community-based mental health service organizations or a broader career in human resources management in any field.

-Even without a concentration, the skills you gain from a degree in psychology will be in high demand in the workforce.
+Even without a concentration, the skills you gain from a degree in psychology should be in high demand in the workforce.
 A strong liberal arts background like the one your online studies at SNHU can provide can be a springboard into jobs in market research, public relations, administration or mental health.
 You'll also be ready to pursue graduate coursework in psychology or other social sciences.

 If you do return to SNHU for a higher degree, expect the same flexibility, convenience and attention you received at the undergraduate level.

-Regardless of where your path takes you next, an online degree in psychology from SNHU will reward you for years to come.
+Regardless of where your path takes you next, an online degree in psychology from SNHU could reward you for years to come.
 Judy Cutter '14 is happy that the success she worked so hard to achieve at SNHU will transfer to her career.

 "Our parents always want our lives to be better than theirs was and by completing this degree it gets me a step closer," she said.
 "Not only have I found something I am good at, but I am passionate about it as well."